nguyenkvvn/KAP9/README.md

 original files by Freemendontask and CtrlPew

 ## Description
-This remix contains a partially-complete assembly of the Kimel AP-9 trigger group, and a frame compatible with the Kimel AP-9 parts kit.
+This remix contains a partially-complete assembly (reference only) of the Kimel AP-9 trigger group, and a frame compatible with the Kimel AP-9 parts kit.
 This model requires no modifications required to any of the parts in the kit, in contrast to the Tec-9 frame.

+Included magazine catch geometry belongs to the original Tec9 release package by Freemendontask and CtrlPew.

 ## Materials Required
 You will need a set of each below for each [x] you make.